flylo/location-data/README.md

 ```

 ### Retrieve a list of potential visits by userId and a search string
-The following endpoint is exposed to fetch user transaction histories by userId, max lookback window, and an optional
+The following endpoint is exposed to fetch user transaction histories by userId, an optional max lookback window (in hours),
-search string:
+and an optional search string:
 ```
 GET /users/{USER_UUID}/visits?searchString={SEARCH_QUERY}?maxLookbackHrs={LOOKBACK_HRS}
 ```